northle/docs/docs/1.x/basics/views.md

 [/raw]
 ```

-With this directive the above code will render `{{ content }}` as normal HTML, without replacing it with passed variable.
+With this directive the above code will render as normal HTML, without displaying `content` variable.

 ### `vite`